hashicorp/design-system/website/docs/components/button/partials/guidelines/guidelines.md

 <Hds::Button @color="secondary" @text="Authenticate with GitHub" @icon="external-link" @iconPosition="trailing" @href="https://hashicorp.com" />

-## Links in Buttons
+## Links as Buttons

 !!!
 Insight

 While we support using links within buttons, please strive for the correct semantic use.
 Learn more about [how semantic use helps make our products more conformant](/components/button?tab=accessibility#button-vs-link).
 !!!

 The Button component accepts an `@href` or `@route` argument, which results in a link with the visual appearance of a button.
-While we advise against this approach because it can cause confusion for keyboard-only users, there are a few instances where this may be appropriate for improved visual hierarchy, such as:
+While in general, we advise against this approach because it can cause confusion for keyboard-only users, there are a few instances where this may be appropriate for improved visual hierarchy, such as:

 For links that require more prominence and CTAs (calls-to-action).